 Training received

-Data of the study presented in Table 1 reveal that majority of the farmers (52.00 %) lies in the medium training received category followed by Low level (28.00 %) of training received category
+Data of the study presented in Table 1 reveal that majority of the farmers (52.00 %) lies in the medium training received category followed by Low level (28.00 %) of training received category.

 Family type

 The joint families were found to be involved more in dairy farming (66.00 %) than nuclear families (34.00%).
 The reason for the phenomenon can be explained as the labour intensive job nature of dairy farming.
 Similar observations were reported by Anju Bala et. al (2023) and Jaiswal et. al ( 2024)